sahilcool-nsut/MongoDB-Stack-Tracing-Tool/README.md

  - **h** or **--help**  :    Show the help menu

 The output is returned in JSON format and is also stored in **currentOpByThread.json**

+>Potential Issues:
+The script requires the correct IP (localhost is fit in the script) and the correct port with it, else the command might not work.